 The online claims tool is only available for American travelers who purchased their travel insurance plans in the United States.
 All other travelers should contact AIG Travel directly via their provided telephone number to start the claims process.

 Who Is AIG Travel Best For?

-At the Basic and Silver levels, AIG Travel is a very basic-level travel insurance plan that may cover those who do not already have trip coverage through a credit card, or otherwise have access to a trip insurance plan.
-Before considering either of these AIG Travel plans, be sure to check if you already have travel insurance by paying for your trip with either a credit card, or using some qualifying credit card points.
+At the Basic and Silver levels, AIG Travel is a very basic-level travel insurance plan that may cover those who do not already have trip coverage through a credit card or otherwise have access to a trip insurance plan.
+Before considering either of these AIG Travel plans, be sure to check that you don't already have coverage through the credit card used to pay for your trip.

 Overall, AIG Travel plans are among the best available today—and should definitely be considered if you are going far from home or aboard a cruise ship for a significant period of time.